levimaaia/emailler/README-gmail-gateway.md

 ## Prerequisites

+ - For Emai//er on the //e or GS:
+   - An Apple //e enhanced or Apple IIgs system (ROM01 or ROM03)
+   - At least 128KB of system memory.
+   - Enough disk space.
+I have a MicroDrive/Turbo with 32MB volumes.
+   - Uthernet II ethernet card.
+No other cards are supported.
+   - ProDOS.
+I am using version 2.4.2.
+ - or, for SAM2 email on the GS:
    - An Apple IIgs.
 Mine is a ROM01.
    - Enough memory  I have a 4MB RAM card.
    - Enough disk space.
 I have a MicroDrive/Turbo with 32MB volumes.
    - A compatible ethernet card.
 I used an Uthernet II.
    - GSOS 6.0.1 or 6.0.4 installed.
    - Marinetti 3.0 installed.
 I used 3.0b11.
  - A Raspberry Pi running Raspbian 10

 I don't cover any of the above in this README.
 You can find information